Automation is good for consistency and productivity, but if you’re not careful, it can also be a crutch that prevents you from improving your writing.

 To be clear, Google Docs isn’t a content automation tool.
 But it shows how AI is being used to automate content creation.

-In the near future, we expect to see more AI tools that automate the entire content creation process, from ideation to writing to publishing.
+In the near future, we expect to see more AI writer and SEO assistant tools that automate the entire content creation process, from ideation to writing to publishing.

 Recent Examples of AI-Generated Content